Trivia Contest –

 7. What was the date of the first moon landing?

-8. The first “Superbowl” game was in 1967.
-The Green Bay Packers won.
-Who lost?
-Score?
+8. The first "Superbowl" game was in 1967 - The Green Bay Packers won - who lost and what was the Score?

-9. “I guess that’s so, we don’t have a pot, but at least I’m sure of all the things we got” was sung by whom?
-Title of song?
+9. "I guess that's so, we don't have a pot, but at least I'm sure of all the things we got" was sung by whom and what was the title of song?

-10. Who sang and what was the title of the song “See Mrs. Gray, she’s proud today, because her roses are in bloom?”
+10. "See Mrs. Gray, she's proud today, because her roses are in bloom" was sung by whom and what was the title of the song?

-11. “Gazing from my window to the streets below, on a freshly silent shroud of
+11. "Gazing from my window to the streets below, on a freshly silent shroud of snow" was sung by whom and what was the title of the song?

 12. In 1969, Mike Collins stood by while his two companions did what?